Votkinsk

 Votkinsk (/ˈvɒtkɪnsk/; Воткинск), also known as Votka (/ˈvɒtkə/; Вотка), is an industrial town in the Udmurt Republic, Russia.
 As of 2021, its population was 97,471.

 History

 Votkinsk was established in 1759, initially as a center for metallurgical enterprises.
-It still has a major focus economic focus on these industries.
+It still has a major economic focus on these industries.
 It was officially granted town status in 1935.

 It was one of the residence centers of the Udmurt Jews, who spoke Udmurt Yiddish.

 The town is famous as the birthplace of composer Pyotr Ilyich Tchaikovsky, who was born there on May 7, 1840.

 Administrative and municipal status

 Within the framework of administrative divisions, Votkinsk serves as the administrative center of Votkinsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the town of republic significance of Votkinsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Votkinsk is incorporated as Votkinsk Urban Okrug.